GLBRC/AromaticDiketones/README.md

 - Growth_curves (Growth of -N. aromaticivorans- on G-diketone
   - Diketone_growth_and_HPLC.csv (Detection of substrate and intermediates during growth)
   - ligLNDO-deletion_growth_curves_cleaned.csv (Growth of deletion mutants on glucose and G-diketone)
-- Manuscript (Materials submitted for publication)
+- Manuscript_2021-06-03 (Materials submitted for publication)
 - Plots (Intermediate plots generated for figures)
 - RNA-Seq
   - Code (Scripts used to process RNA-Seq data)
     - tidy_data.R (Import RNA-Seq data into R datasets)
+    - figure_list.R (Script for taking all these datasets and intermediate plots and generating manuscript figures) (Note there was some further processing in Adobe Illustrator in some cases)
   - Data (.csv or .xlsx to open in Excel, .rds to import into R)
     - AromaticDiketones_compiled_RPKM_data.xlsx (compiled RPKM, differential expression, and gene info.
 This is the file available through GEO.)
     - AromaticDiketones_GEO_submission.xlsx (metadata file for GEO submission)